SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Related Work

 \textbf{Communication Compression.} Several algorithms have been proposed for communication-restricted decentralized settings \cite{dcd, deepsqueeze, choco-sgd, beer}.
 DeepSqueeze \cite{deepsqueeze} introduced error-compensated compression to decentralized learning.
 Choco-SGD \cite{choco-sgd} communicates compressed model updates rather than parameters and achieves better accuracy than DeepSqueeze.
 Recently, BEER \cite{beer} adopted communication compression with gradient tracking \cite{gt}, resulting in a faster convergence rate than Choco-SGD \cite{choco-sgd}.
 However, as shown in QGM \cite{qgm}, gradient tracking doesn't scale well for deep learning models and requires further study.
 In this paper, we compress the first (and only) communication round in Q-SADDLe and the second round in N-SADDLe.
 In both cases, we observe that SADDLe aids communication efficiency by alleviating the severe accuracy degradation incurred due to compression in existing decentralized learning algorithms for non-IID data \cite{qgm, ngm}.

 \textbf{Sharpness-Aware Minimization.} Sharpness-Aware Minimization (SAM) \cite{sam} explores the connection between the flatness of minima and generalization by simultaneously minimizing loss value and loss sharpness during training \cite{keskar, jiang}.
 The authors in \cite{understandsam} provide a theoretical understanding of SAM through convergence results.
 Several variants of SAM have been proposed for centralized learning \cite{penalizing, asam, esam, samfree, adaptivesam, mi2022make}.
-In addition, there have been several efforts to improve the generalization performance in federated learning using SAM \cite{qu2022generalized, caldarola, sun2023dynamic, fedgamma}.
-Recently, DFedSAM \cite{dflsam} was proposed to improve the model consistency in decentralized federated learning settings, where agents communicate with each other after multiple local iterations.
-In contrast, our work focuses on simultaneously improving test accuracy and communication efficiency for decentralized learning with extreme data heterogeneity where agents communicate after every local iteration.
+In addition, there have been several efforts to improve the generalization performance in federated learning using SAM \cite{qu2022generalized, caldarola, sun2023dynamic, fedgamma, dflsam}.
+The authors in \cite{avsam} provide some theoretical insights to establish an asymptotic equivalence between decentralized training and average-direction SAM.
+In contrast, our work focuses on simultaneously improving test accuracy and robustness to communication compression for decentralized learning with extreme data heterogeneity.